-Using a variety of approaches I make every effort to keep true to my ideals of social responsibility and ecological sustainability.
+Using a variety of approaches we make every effort to keep true to our ideals of social responsibility and ecological sustainability.

 And though we do source materials worldwide, we do so as responsibly as possible and are sensitive to our clients in this regard with full disclosure of the sources of all of our materials.